bigeasy/proof/README.md

 I do want pretty green check marks.
 Those are *very* important to me.
 You'll see that my check marks are green and they use UNICODE check marks.
 I splurged on the check marks.
 They make me happy.

+## Un-Filtered Blather

+This part here are bits that need a place to go.
+I'm writing the documentation and rewriting it daily.

+Write messy little one off tests.
+Be a slob with open file handles lying around like so many pizza boxes.

+You don't have to be a slob to appreciate the resource management capabilities of your operating system.
+Do be meticulous about releasing your resources.
+Do not waste your time with deeply nested try/catch blocks that gaurd against every contingency in a program that won't live a quarter of a second.
+Allow your tests to fail if they need to fail.
+You don't have to give the same amount of care to exceptinal conditions in test code that you have to give to exceptional conditions in production code.

+At least not with Ace.
+You'll hopfully never find yourself in a situation where you're debugging your tests because they exhaust system resources.

+Frameworks group assertions into tests and tests into suites.
+A suite is a file containing test.
+To run a test you need to run it through the test runner.
+Ace has the same grouping this too, but a suite is a directory, a test is a program.
+Thus, to run a specific test, you run that program.
+No special switches to the test runner to pluck out the test you want to run.

+*We cleanup at setup instead of tearing down.* You can be loosey goosey about resources in your tests because they are short lives programs, but if you need to have a an empty directory, or a reset a database state, do it at test start, and leave it a mess for the next run to cleanup.
+If you want to be tidy, you can have a cleanup function that you run at the end, but run it at the begining as well in case the last run ended early.